scummvm/scummvm/README.md

   setting allows to load regular transparency PNGs when set to `true` for convenience when testing.

+  * Load replacement video files for the Smacker animations.
+    The replacement files can be either in Smacker or Bink encoding.
+With Smacker, only 1-bit transparency can be used.
+Transparent pixels must have the Cyan color (#00FFFF).
+When using Bink, 8-bit transparency can be used.
+  The alpha channel should be encoded in the pre-multiplied alpha format.
+    The replacement videos can have larger dimensions than the originals but must have the same number of frames and the same frame rate.
+    Like with PNG files, replacement video files are loaded from mod folders: for instance `mods/[my_mod]/08/02/xarc/011001.bik` is the animation where the tree spirit lifts the egg back into the nest.

 Contact us if you need further capabilities for your mod.

 ## 9. Bug reports